nickyhajal/world-domination-summit/_content/register.md

 # Ticket sales for WDS 2015 will open in September.
 Sign up for advance notice!

 Thanks for your interest in taking over the world.
 WDS tickets go very quickly, and the event has been completely sold out four years in a row.
+WDS 2015 is coming July 9–13.

 If you'd <strong>definitely like to attend next year</strong> and want to plan to purchase a ticket once they're available, use the form below to put your name on the waiting list.
 When the sale is announced, all tickets will be offered on a first-come, first-served basis.